sujik18/llm-gate-exam-evaluation/README.md

     mlc pull repo llm-gate-exam-evaluation
     ```

-3. Create a .env file in the same directory as the customize.py file with the following content:
+3. Create a .env file in the same directory as the customize.py file of app-llm-evaluation with the following content:
     ```shell
     MLC_MODEL_TYPE='gemini'
     (or 'openai' or 'groq' and make sure to set the corresponding API KEY)